-Depp due to wrap up evidence at libel trial against tabloid
+Depp says feces in bed was last straw in marriage to Heard

+LONDON (AP) — Johnny Depp described the breakdown of his marriage to Amber Heard on Friday in a London court, saying the last straw came when feces were found in the couple’s bed after a party.

-LONDON (AP) — Johnny Depp is set to wrap up his evidence Friday in his libel case against a British tabloid newspaper that accused him of physically abusing his ex-wife, Amber Heard.
+Depp was wrapping up his evidence in his libel case against a British tabloid newspaper that accused him of physically abusing Heard.
+The Hollywood star is suing News Group Newspapers, publisher of The Sun, and the paper’s executive editor, Dan Wootton, over an April 2018 article that called him a “wife-beater.”

-In three days in the witness box at the High Court, Depp has described a volatile relationship that descended into screaming matches which sometimes turned physical.
+In three and a half days in the witness box at the High Court, Depp has described a volatile relationship that descended into screaming matches which sometimes turned physical.
 But he has strongly denied hitting Heard and accused her of compiling a dossier of fake claims against him as an “insurance policy.”

-The Hollywood star is suing News Group Newspapers, publisher of The Sun, and the paper’s executive editor, Dan Wootton, over an April 2018 article that called him a “wife-beater.”

 Depp, 57, and Heard, 34, met on the set of the 2011 comedy “The Rum Diary” and married in Los Angeles in February 2015.
 Heard, a model and actress, filed for divorce the following year and obtained a restraining order against Depp on the grounds of domestic abuse.
 The divorce was finalized in 2017.